ichabodcole/edge-animate-hack/README.md

 As this is a hack for my own personal abuse, it currently does not support all Adobe Edge features, namely preloaders and browsers that do not support css transforms, and possibly other things I have overlooked in my hackery.
 Feel free to send pull request ;).

+A basics example project using angular can be found here <https://github.com/ichabodcole/edge-animate-hack-example/>

 ### One form of installation:
     npm install ichabodcole/edge-animate-hack